-Adding a large amount of spawning habitat would be a major benefit to breaching the four lower Snake River dams, primarily for fall Chinook salmon.
+Restoring spawning habitat would be a major benefit to breaching the four lower Snake River dams, primarily for fall Chinook salmon.

 Historically, fall Chinook spawned extensively in the mainstem Snake River above Hells Canyon.
-That spawning habitat was lost when the three-dam Hells Canyon Complex was built by Idaho Power in the 1960s creating an impassable fish barrier.
-Additional fall Chinook salmon spawning habitat was lost when Dworshak dam was built blocking access to the North Fork Clearwater River.
+That spawning habitat was lost when the threedam Hells Canyon Complex was built by Idaho Power in the 1960s, creating an impassable fish barrier.